MysteryPancake/Rule-Book/README.md

 * The iOS requirement must be kept as low as possible.
 * Warnings must be treated as errors.
 * Projects must include a full icon set.
-* All errors must be handled properly.
+* Errors must be handled properly.

 ## Swift
 * Variables must be declared as `private`, unless required by the compiler.